 Description: Sets the output current value.
-Maximum output current is rated current; minimum current is zero.
+Maximum output current is rated current; minimum current is

-<NRf> is a value in the range from 0 to rated current of unit.
-Rated voltage and current are defined Argument: by model (e.g., for KLN 6-100, rated voltage is 6V, rated current is 100A).
+Argument: <NRf> is a value in the range from 0 to rated current of unit.
+Rated voltage and current are defined

-Example: SOURce: CURRent 25 sets output current value to 25A.
+Example: SOURce:CURRent 25 sets output current value to 25A.

-B.11 SOURce:CURRent?
+B.15 SOURce: CURRent?
 QUERY